 RNP transfection reagent for genome editing

-- Specifically designed for Cas9 protein and guide RNA delivery
+- Specifically designed for Cas protein (Cas9, Cpf1) and guide RNA delivery

 - High genome editing efficiency

 - Excellent cell viability and morphology

 - Easy to use: Reverse and Forward protocols

 Ribonucleoprotein: Guide RNA and Cas protein (Cas9, Cpf1)

 CRISPR mediated Genome editing